brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 add()(1)(2)(3)(4); // 10
 {% endhighlight %}

-With a bit of ES6 syntax, the spread operator, the reduce function, and the power of currying in JavaScript, an interview question like this can be solved with elegance and ease.
+With a bit of ES6 syntax, the spread operator, the reduce function, and the power of partial application in JavaScript, an interview question like this can be solved with elegance and ease.